Xeronaus/Cedaruke/README.md

 - Becoming a tester

 ### How to Contribute
+To contribute,

 # Support
-If you want to support the mod, then consider starring the mod and/or share the mod with anyone.
+If you want to support the mod
+- Star the mod
+- Share the mod
+- Play the mod

 # State, Stability and Balance
 This mod is currently under development.
 It may contain unfinished features, unbalanced contents, stability issues and bugs.
 Don't expect a perfect working mod yet.
 Please be patient.